Philip T Krein

 - Research Professor and Professor Emeritus, University of Illinois, Urbana, Nov.
 2015 to present.

 Power electronics is the central enabling technology for advanced energy applications.
 It is a vital part of alternative and renewable energy conversion, hybrid and electric transportation, portable devices, efficient motors and appliances, new lighting technologies, and an increasing range of industrial processes.
 Research at Illinois in this area seeks to identify the best methods, best materials, and best engineering practices for the conversion and control of electrical energy.
 The research also covers dominant application areas, including electric machinery and electromechanics.
 Approaches such as correlation-based controls, high-performance geometric control and operating methods, design approaches for extreme reliability, and simple ways for wide-range operation of power converters have been developed at Illinois.
 New approaches to the design of electric machines are being explored.
 Work on systems and system integration has included plug-and-play solar power systems, electric and hybrid vehicle modelling, development of wide bandgap power semiconductors, and new ways for power processes to support computation processes.
-Emerging work in low-energy buildings is another important application area.
+The rapid emergence of electric transportation is a important application area of current interest.

 Post-Doctoral Research Opportunities